Information on Alternative Dispute Resolution

 (d) passing of the deadline before resolving the dispute,

 (e) refusal of the application due to defects, (Czech legal regulation).

 Countries other than the Czech Republic can have different legal regulations for the ADR.

 4.5 ADR procedure is free of charge.
 Costs associated with the ADR procedure shall be borne by the parties themselves and will not be reimbursed.

 4.6 The body entitled to ADR procedure shall determine their specific rules for the ADR procedure.

-5. In case the ADR procedure will not lead to (will not end with) the solution of the dispute, you are always entitled to ask the respective court (respective body) to solve the dispute.
+- In case the ADR procedure will not lead to (will not end with) the resolution of the dispute, the party is entitled to request that the respective court solve the dispute.

-6. It is not necessary for you to use the ADR procedure (before a court action), but it is advisable.
+- It is not necessary for the party to use the ADR procedure (before a court action), but it is advised.

-7. For further information please visit the respective websites of the authorised bodies (to perform ADR procedure) – especially the https://webgate.ec.europa.eu/odr/main/index.cfm ? event = main.home.chooseLanguage.
+- For further information, please visit the website of the authorised bodies (to perform ADR procedure): https://webgate.ec.europa.eu/odr/main/index.cfm ? event = main.home.chooseLanguage.